 The Haa Valley © Greenmnm69

-The scenic majesty of its soaring mountains and pristine valleys, coupled with the vibrancy of its cultural life, makes Bhutan one of the last undiscovered destinations; an adventure to feed the soul and enrich the senses.
+The scenic majesty of its soaring mountains and green valleys, coupled with the vibrancy of its cultural life, makes Bhutan one of the last undiscovered destinations; an adventure to feed the soul and enrich the senses.

-Bhutan's iconic sight is Tiger's Nest Monastery, built into a cliff face 2,950 feet (900m) above the ground near the city of Paro.
-Another key attraction is Trongsa Dzong, the ancestral home of the royal family.
+Bhutan's iconic sight is the Tiger's Nest, a monastery built into a cliff face 2,950 feet (900m) above the ground in the Paro Valley.
+Another key attraction is Trongsa Dzong fortress, the ancestral home of the royal family.
 Trekking and mountain biking are popular attractions too, as are the many Buddhist festivals that bring out the extroverted side of these famously friendly people.

-It is at times a wonderfully strange place: the walls of many buildings are emblazoned with drawings of giant penises - an invocation of good luck and fertility.
-All new structures must follow the ancient style and people are obliged by law to wear traditional dress in public.
-Monks have broadband access, and cigarette sales are illegal.
+It is at times a wonderfully strange place: all new structures must follow the ancient style and people are obliged by law to wear traditional dress in public.
+Monks have broadband access, while cigarette sales are illegal.
 And, uniquely, 70 percent of the land is owned by women as inheritance is matrilineal.

-Under the guidance of the current monarch, the splendidly named King Jigme Khesar Namgyal Wangchuck, Bhutan is slowly changing as its economy matures and its fledgling government engages more with the world.
-Improved communications and widespread internet access is affecting the younger generation and exposing them to the exciting though uncertain world beyond the borders of this, the last Shangri-La.
+Under the guidance of the current monarch, Bhutan is slowly changing as its economy matures and its fledgling government engages more with the world.
+Improved communications and widespread internet access is affecting the younger generation and exposing them to the world beyond the borders of this, the last Shangri-La.

 Become our Bhutan Travel Expert

 We are looking for contributors for our Bhutan travel guide.
 If you are a local, a regular traveller to Bhutan or a travel professional with time to contribute and answer occasional forum questions, please contact us.